Go Back Up

 In most circumstances, you'll have 60 days following your qualifying life event or special circumstance to choose and enroll in a policy.
 As part of this process, you may need to verify your qualifying life event or special occasion through documentation.

-You'll be told whether you need to submit documentation before you submit your application for coverage.
+You'll find out if you need to provide documentation before submitting your application for coverage.
 In some cases, you may not need to provide anything.

-If you are asked, however, Healthcare.gov advises you to pick a policy first and submit documentation afterward.
+However, if you're asked, HealthCare.gov advises you to pick a policy first and submit documentation afterward.
 Once you choose a policy, you'll have 30 days to submit the verifying documents.

 Details and instructions on the type of documents you need to submit will appear on your eligibility results screen and in a notice you can download or get in the mail.